Zoom etiquette: virtual training delivery

 Are there downsides to Zoom meetings vs face-to-face?

-Some business leaders do find Zoom meetings challenging; and body language communication limitations do apply.
+- Some business leaders do find Zoom meetings challenging

 Some meeting participants may also ‘multi-task’ (texting or emailing during a meeting), which means holding attention in a digital meeting can be more challenging, for some, than holding attention in a face-to-face meeting.

-At the same time, many business leaders are chastising themselves for not having adopted digital training delivery methods earlier in their careers — long before the pandemic left us all with little choice but to adapt to ‘virtual meetings’.
+Other business leaders are chastising themselves for not implementing cost-saving video meetings (and online training options) earlier in their business plans — long before the pandemic left us all with little choice but to adapt to ‘virtual’ meeting methods.

 Education Providers and Zoom